Safer Rooms(TM)

-We recommend using a small symbol on a removable magnet to indicate which are the Safer rooms.
+We recommend using a small symbol on a removable magnet to indicate which are the Safer Rooms.
 This would be known to the staff only (and communicated on demand to visitors, as needed) and should be consistent to all of the work locations so that staff who visit other locations know what to look for.
-During a Lockdown, if Safer rooms are used to “Hide” , once all the people have evacuated into the Safer room, the last person takes the symbol magnet off, so that anyone else (like a threat actor) does not know this is a Safer Room.
+During a Lockdown, if Safer Rooms are used to “Hide” or provide Cover/Concealment, once all the people have evacuated into the Safer Room, the last person takes the symbol magnet off, so that anyone else (like a threat actor) does not know this is a Safer Room.
 Everyone inside needs to follow their organization’s Lockdown protocols as to when to end the use of the Safer Room and what to do next.

 Safer Rooms should: